2022 Susan R. Meisinger Fellowship

 - Degree program is HR-related (e.g. psychology, organizational development, MBA)

-- GPA of at least 3.0 on a 4.0 scale in undergraduate program and 3.5 on a 4.0 scale in graduate program (if enrolled)
+- GPA of at least 3.0 on a 4.0 scale in undergraduate program or 3.5 on a 4.0 scale in graduate program (if enrolled)

 - Has not received another Master’s degree in an HR-related program